First-Order Bayesian Regret Analysis of Thompson Sampling: Introduction

 \subsection{First-order regret bounds}

-It is natural to hope for strategies with regret $R_T = o(L^*)$, for one can then claim that $L_T = (1+o(1)) L^*$ (in other words the player's performance is close to the optimal in-hindsight performance up to a smaller order term).
-However, worst-case bounds fail to capture this behavior when $L^* \ll T$.
+It is natural to hope for strategies with regret $R_T = o(L^*)$.
+If this holds, one can then claim that $L_T = (1+o(1)) L^*$ (in other words the player's performance is close to the optimal in-hindsight performance up to a smaller order term).
+However, worst-case bounds may fail to capture this behavior when $L^* \ll T$.
 The concept of {\em first-order regret bound} tries to remedy this issue, by asking for regret bounds scaling with $L^*$ instead of $T$.
 In \cite{KWK10} an optimal version of such a bound is obtained for the full information game:

-\begin{theorem}[\cite{KWK10}] In the full information game, there exists an algorithm such that for any loss sequence one has $R_T = \tilde{O}(\sqrt{m \E[L^*]})$. \end{theorem}
+\begin{theorem}[\cite{KWK10}] In the full information game, there exists an algorithm such that for any loss sequence one has $R_T = \tilde{O}(\sqrt{m L^*})$. \end{theorem}

+By $\tilde O(\cdot)$ we suppress logarithmic terms, even $\log(T)$.
+However all our bounds stated in the main body state explicitly the logarithmic dependency.

 The state of the art for first-order regret bounds in the semi-bandit game is more complicated.
 It is known since \cite{AAGO06} that for $m=1$ (i.e., the famous multi-armed bandit game) one can have an algorithm with regret $R_T = \tilde{O}(\sqrt{d L^*})$.
 On the other hand for $m>1$ the best bound due to \cite{LST18} is $\tilde{O}(\sqrt{(d+m^3) L^*})$.
-A byproduct of our main result (Theorem \ref{thm:TS} below) is to give the first optimal first-order regret bound for the semi-bandit game\footnote{By $\tilde O(\cdot)$ we suppress logarithmic terms, even $\log(T)$.
-However all our bounds stated in the main body state explicitly the logarithmic dependency.}:
+Using mirror descent and an entropic regularizer as in \cite{ABL14}, the following bound can be shown:

-\begin{theorem} In the semi-bandit game, there exists an algorithm such that for any loss sequence one has $R_T = \tilde{O}(\sqrt{d\E[L^*]})$. \end{theorem}
+\begin{theorem} In the semi-bandit game, there exists an algorithm such that for any loss sequence one has $R_T = \tilde{O}(\sqrt{dL^*})$. \end{theorem}